jahid32/barta/README.md

-<h1 align="center">Build the foundation of the Barta app</h1>
+<h1 align="center">Build basic features</h1>

 ## Description
-In the given link below, you'll find the template for the Barta app!

-[MarkUp Repo](https://github.com/alnahian2003/barta-template/tree/assignment-1?authuser=0)
+This week, you'll add some interesting features to the Barta app.

-Make sure to check the code in 'assignment-1' branch, not the 'main' branch.
+Make sure to check the code in the 'assignment-2' branch, not the 'main' branch.
+(Link attached below) [MarkUp Repo](https://github.com/alnahian2003/barta-template/tree/assignment-1?authuser=0)

 The features you need to implement this week:

-## To-Do
+## Assignment Tasks

+- [x] Create post
-- [x] User registration.
+- [x] View single post
-- [x] User login
+- [x] Edit post (only by the author)
-- [x] User profile view
+- [x] Delete post (only by the author)
-- [x] User profile update
+- [x] Show all posts on Home feed

 ## Running the Project